Viro's patchworking and the signed reduced A-discriminant

 Thus, since $\varphi(a)= \varphi(b)$ and $\varphi(c)\neq \varphi(a)$, we have

 and hence the tangent lines at $\mu_1, \mu_2$ are parallel. \end{proof}

 Now we are able to prove the following result bounding the number of connected components of $\R^k \setminus \Gamma_\eps(A,B)$.

 \begin{prop} Let $(\cA ,\eps)$ be a full-dimensional signed support of codimension $2$ with Gale dual matrix $B \in \R^{(n+3)\times 2}$.
-If $\bar{\xi}_{B,\eps}$ has at most one critical point, then the complement of the signed reduced A-discriminant $\Gamma_\eps(A,B)$ has at most two connected components, which are unbounded. \end{prop}
+If $\bar{\xi}_{B,\eps}$ has at most one critical point, then the complement of the signed reduced A-discriminant $\Gamma_\eps(A,B)$ has at most two connected components, and each is unbounded. \end{prop}

 \begin{proof} Recall that for $\mu \in \R$, we used the notation $\hat{\mu} = $.
 If $(\cA ,\eps)$ has a non-trivial separating hyperplane, then $\Gamma_\eps(A,B) = \emptyset$ by Theorem \ref{Thm::SepHyperplaneAdisc}.
 Thus, $\R^k \setminus \Gamma_\eps(A,B)$ has one connected component.
 If $(\cA ,\eps)$ does not have a non-trivial separating hyperplane, then from Proposition~\ref{Prop_SepHypAndKernel} follows that there exist $\mu_1 ,\mu_2 \in \R$ such that $ \sign( B \hat{\mu}_1 ) = \sign( B \hat{\mu}_2) = \eps$.
 By \eqref{Eq::KapranovNormal}, $\hat{\mu}_1$ and $\hat{\mu}_2$ are normal vectors at $\bar{\xi}_{B,\eps}(\mu_1)$ and at $\bar{\xi}_{B,\eps}(\mu_2)$ respectively.
 If the tangent lines at $\bar{\xi}_{B,\eps}(\mu_1)$ and at $\bar{\xi}_{B,\eps}(\mu_2)$ are parallel, then $\hat{\mu}_1 = \lambda \hat{\mu}_2$ for some $\lambda \in \R \setminus \{0\}$, which implies that $\mu_1 = \mu_2$.
 This shows that there is no pair of points in $\Gamma_\eps(A,B)$ with parallel tangent lines.